rbhatia46/Fetching-Financial-Data/README.md

 ### My Recommendation

-I personally prefer yfinance, because it has an easy-to-use API and very convenient most of the times.
+* I personally prefer yfinance for technical analysis, because it has an easy-to-use API and very convenient most of the times.

+* For Fundamental analysis, FundamentalAnalysis package is the best, as it requires no data cleaning and can be used directly to get detailed financial statements of a company, however it has coverage limitations and doesn't cover a lot many stock exchanges, so you can choose between Web Scraping and FundamentalAnalysis package as per your requirement.